 Jerry has his own pedigree – he went to Cornell University and Yale Law School. (“It’s all I ever wanted to do,” says Baker about becoming a trial lawyer.)
 By 1982, Jerry had succeeded his father as managing partner of the firm.
 Over the years, his cases have included groundbreaking and high profile personal injury claims.
 He has represented the families of TWA Flight 800, Korean Airlines Flight 007 and EgyptAir Flight 990.
 These cases have led to seven-figure settlements and bolstered Baker‘s reputation as one of the nation’s leaders of personal injury law.

-In 2002, he obtained a verdict of $53 million against Conrail in a wrongful death case representing the family of a conductor who was survived by a wife and two young children.
+REVISED In 2002, he obtained a verdict of $53 million against Conrail in a wrongful death case representing the family of a conductor who was survived by a wife and two young children.
 This was the largest wrongful death verdict in the history of New Jersey and one of the top 50 verdicts in the United States in 2002.
-Baker is New Jersey’s foremost expert on automobile insurance and he has argued many cases as amicus curiae on behalf of ATLA-NJ and the New Jersey State Bar Association.
+(Results may vary depending on your particular facts and legal circumstances):

 Baker’s wood-paneled office, cluttered with case files, looks out over the Hudson river and New York City.
 (On the morning of September 11, Baker was on the last subway train to pass under The World Trade Center; today he represents, at no charge, the families of several 9/11 victims.)
 Indeed, Baker is passionate about his profession’s abiding virtue – that of affecting social justice and social change.

 - Cornell University, 1964, B.A.